 For Fine Bulgur (No Cooking Required)

-- Place bulgur in a heat-safe bowl.
+- Place bulgur in a medium bowl

 - Fluff with a fork.